CT Energy Network

 Rewiring America has this calculator explaining which incentives (mostly state) remain.

-Home Energy Solutions (HES) visit is usually $75, but that co-pay is being waived if you sign up by March 31st and have it completed by April 30th.
-This is a fast, cheap way to reduce energy bills.
+The Home Energy Solutions visit has a $40 co-pay and is a fast, cheap way to reduce energy bills.
 Programs are here for UI customers, and here for Eversource.
 Both sites have links to additional energy efficiency incentives, as well as programs for low income and multi-family households.

 Home Energy Storage (Batteries).
 Rebates for purchasing residential energy storage can be found at Energy Storage Solutions, which has further incentives for allowing them to draw from your batteries during certain high demand periods.
 Eversource, and UI, also have energy storage programs for commercial users.